About Sean Caulfield

 - R v H – H was accused of assaulting a police officer who attended his home address.
 The police had not complied with the proper procedure for entering a person’s home without a warrant.
 A written legal argument was submitted and the CPS accepted this undermined their case to such an extent that they offered no evidence and Mr. H was acquitted by the court.

-I deliver lectures to students taking the Legal Practice Course at Westminster University.
-I have also played a role in quasi judging as part of the students overall formal assessment of their advocacy
+Sean delivers lectures to students taking the Legal Practice Course at Westminster University.
+He has also played a role in quasi judging as part of the students overall formal assessment of their advocacy

-I also deliver a lecture quarterly for the Honourable Society of Middle Temple.
+In addition he also delivers a lecture quarterly for the Honourable Society of Middle Temple.
 This lecture is for junior barristers and covers their relationship with solicitors.

-I have appeared on ITV’s Daybreak and BBC 2’s Newsnight to comment on issues relating to criminal law.
-I have also given interviews to both radio and newspaper journalists.
+Sean has appeared on ITV’s Good Morning Britain and BBC 2’s Newsnight to comment on issues relating to criminal law.
+He has also given interviews to both radio and newspaper journalists.